 Best at this point, to let the ‘corms’ dry out before re-potting/planting them in September, leaving the top third of the corm above the soil line for watering.
 You may also start slow feeding when the first leaves appear and the cycle starts all over again.

-There are a few pests and disease-related problems associated with Cyclamen either those indoors, in the greenhouse or hardy varieties.
+There are a few pests and disease-related problems associated with Cyclamen either indoors, in the greenhouse or in hardy varieties.
 Some of the common problems are listed below.